-As Table 12-4 indicates, if you set the region to G.729, not all videoconferencing devices are able to support this type of codec.
-For example, calls between a Cisco Unified Video Advantage endpoint and a Tandberg T1000 endpoint would fail, or Unified CM would allocate an audio transcoding resource for the call.
+Choosing the correct audio codec bandwidth limit is very important because each device supports only certain audio codecs.
+If you set the region to G.729, not all videoconferencing devices are able to support this type of codec.
+For example, calls between a Cisco Unified IP Phone 9971 and a Cisco TelePresence System EX90 endpoint set to use G.729 would fail, or Unified CM would allocate an audio transcoding resource for the call.
+(For the most recent list of codecs supported by a particular endpoint, refer to the product documentation for that endpoint.)

-Cisco Unified CM Release 5.0 introduced audio transcoding resources based on Cisco IOS Enhanced Media Termination Point, which are able to support transcoding the audio stream of a video call while still supporting the video stream via a pass-through codec.
+Cisco Unified CM allows transcoding of the audio stream of a video call while still supporting the video stream via a pass-through codec.
 The pass-through codec is used only for the video stream because the pass-through codec cannot be used for a stream that requires transcoding.
 The following three conditions must all be true for the pass-through codec to be used: